I don't want to be a technical writer. Should I even consider PWR?

 Will the Writing Center really be helpful to me in my upper-level courses?

 Yes.
 One of the lessons professional writers and rhetors have learned, perhaps better than anyone else, is that getting feedback -- and lots of it -- is crucial to being an effective writer.
 When you have the opportunity to get feedback from those with the kind of experience and education in writing response that tutors have, you have an even greater chance to improve your writing.
 In addition to being a "client" at the Writing Center, all PWR students are encouraged to consider taking ENG 319 and making time during their years at Elon to work as a tutor in the Center.
 This practice gives you a great deal of experience with the kind of work editors and writers do all the time, and past tutors have routinely commented on how their Writing Center experience has helped them see in action and, thus, further learn about what they have studied in their courses.

 Do I have to find my own PWR internships?

 In general, you are responsible to locating your own internships.
 The biggest responsibility you have in this research process, though, is taking time to carefully think through what kind or kinds of internship experiences you would like to have; you must "research" your own interests.
 Once you have a pretty good idea about what kind of internship you would like to look for, PWR faculty, as well as others on campus, will do all they can to help you find the kind of experience that will be most beneficial to you.
-As you are doing your research, consider talking with other PWR students about their internship experiences, talk with PWR faculty, look for internships through online job boards, talk with people at the Career Center, and be certain to take advantage of any networks you may have already developed.
+As you are doing your research, consider talking with other PWR students about their internship experiences, talk with PWR faculty, look for internships through online job boards, talk with people at the Student Professional Development Center, and be certain to take advantage of any networks you may have already developed.